Message of Pope Francis for the Season of Creation:

-The Season of Creation is a time to renew our relationship with our Creator and all creation through repenting, repairing, and rejoicing together.
-During the Season of Creation, we join our sisters and brothers in the ecumenical family in prayer and action for our common home.
+The Season of Creation is an annual ecumenical celebration of prayer and action for our common home; a time to renew our relationship with our Creator and all creation through repenting, repairing, and rejoicing together.
+During this season, we join our sisters and brothers in the ecumenical family in prayer and action for our common home.

 The Season of Creation unites the world’s 2.2 billion Christians around one shared purpose.
 With so much injustice all around us, now is the time for Christians everywhere to come together and show the world how to love each other and creation.